geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-06/meeting-transcript.md

 Maybe Cid, so you can start with the symbolic stuff.

 ##### **Sieds Lykles** [[00:00:06](https://www.youtube.com/watch?v=-boFPBPcUK8&t=6)]
 Alright, so good morning.
 Yeah, so the big symbolic update is that we have ad chain sorting now, finally.
 And also we can get rid of the distinction between symbolic flat and symbolic.
-And yeah, I made some improvements to UOP-Given-Valid and to a method called UOP-Blood-Factor, which allows you to factor out multiples of an expression, and then you can substitute them.
+And yeah, I made some improvements to UOp-Given-Valid and to a method called UOp-Blood-Factor, which allows you to factor out multiples of an expression, and then you can substitute them.
 So that works well.
 That was all necessary for the Resonate on stuff, which is still not fixed.
 I know how to fix it.
 It just made CI quite a bit slower, so it was very close to timing out.
 So we just have to figure out how to make it a little bit faster.
 But that's for the range of ResonateConf.
 That was not simplifying on some reshapes.

 ##### **Chenyu** [[00:01:24](https://www.youtube.com/watch?v=-boFPBPcUK8&t=84)]
-And some of the reshapes had to use UOP-Given-Valid.
+And some of the reshapes had to use UOp-Given-Valid.
 But yeah, doing that on every..

 ##### **Sieds Lykles** [[00:01:39](https://www.youtube.com/watch?v=-boFPBPcUK8&t=99)]
 In rangeify on the big graph was just slow, but it doesn't need to happen.